dotie-the-programmer/doccureapp/README.md

 ### Project Status

 This project is actively maintained and open for contributions.
-Core features are implemented including the new reporting system, but we welcome improvements and new feature additions from the community.
+Core features are implemented including the new reporting system, but i welcome improvements and new feature additions from the community.

 ---
 Built with ❤️ for better healthcare access